MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/custom-roles.md

 2. In the navigation pane, select **Permissions & roles**.
 3. Under the **Permissions** header, select **Roles**.

+> ![Note] This only applies to Defender for Office 365 and Defender for Endpoint.
+Access for other workloads must be done in their relevant portals.

 ## Required roles and permissions
-The following table describes the different mapping of what roles are required to access each workload in Microsoft 365 Defender.
+The following table describes the different mapping of what roles are required to access each unified experience in each workload.
 Roles defined in the table below refer to custom roles in individual portals and are not connected to global roles in Azure AD, even if similarly named.

 > [!NOTE]
 > Incident management requires management permissions for all products that are part of the incident.